yangdinglou/Lightweight-Resugaring-using-PLT-Redex/README.md

 # Lightweight-Resugaring-using-PLT-Redex
+## To run the example

-Run the Test.rkt (toy examples)
+Run the code/finalversion/resugar.rkt

-# To write sugar
+## To write sugar (in code/finalversion folder)

+First, modify language model in model.rkt
-1. Add Rule in Lang.rkt(Some examples in the function).
+1. Add Grammar rule(Some examples in the function).
-2. Add identifier to SurfHead? function.
+2. Add Reduction rule.
-3. Add Context(E) of Language Test in Lang.rkt.
+3. Add Context rule.

+Then add expression to resugar.rkt

-# todolist
+## todolist
-1. SKI combinator upon lazy lambda sugar.
+1. call/cc sugar